-pH - Calipetite is more tolerant of alkaline soils, tolerating a pH up to 7.2.
-As the pH rises, so does the risk of iron deficiency, characterized by interveinal chlorosis of the newly formed leaves.
+pH - High pH (>6.5) increases the risk of iron deficiency characterized by interveinal chlorosis of the newly formed leaves.
 Iron is an immobile element and symptoms will spread to the lower foliage if the pH is not corrected.
-If needed, drench with iron sulfate, (avoiding contact with the foliage), at 1-2 lbs. per100 gallons / 120-240 grams per 100 liters, or treat with iron chelate either as a spray or drench according to label directions.
+Apply iron sulfate drenches, (avoiding contact with the foliage), or iron chelate sprays or drenches.

 Magnesium is a macro element and often undersupplied in commercial fertilizer mixes.
 Magnesium is a mobile element, so a deficiency shows as chlorosis of the lower leaves.
 If not corrected, chlorosis will lead to necrosis.
-Magnesium deficiency is easily corrected by adding MgSO4 (Epsom Salts) to the fertilizer.
+Magnesium deficiency is easily corrected by adding MgSO4 (Epsom Salt) to the fertilizer.